arinjayg/arinjayg/README.md

 - 👋 Hi, I’m @arinjayg
 - 👀 I’m interested in Learning New Skills
 - 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on projects on data Science and Full Stack
+- 💞️ I’m looking to collaborate on projects on Data Science and Full Stack
 - 📫 How to reach me To contact me mail at- arinjay.gangwar100@gmail.com

 <!---